In Assad's Damascus, Syrians fall prey to gun law

 She echoes a common resentment toward the Popular Committees, even among supporters of the Syrian government who feel they are a necessary evil and protect them from rebels camped in the suburbs, some of them with a taste for vengeance against religious minorities they see as Assad loyalists.

-Even though Committees do not have great official authority - they report to neighborhood State Security chiefs - their word carries weight because they are trusted by the higher authorities to know who among the locals might be a “trouble-maker” - a sympathizer with the rebels.
+Even though Committees do not have great official authority - they report to neighbourhood State Security chiefs - their word carries weight because they are trusted by the higher authorities to know who among the locals might be a “trouble-maker” - a sympathiser with the rebels.

 This power, locals say, has led to wanton acts and personal vendettas that leave others in the district feeling vulnerable.